babelcloud/gru-docs/README.md

           title:
             - "WIP*"
     ```
-    The above configuration will NOT trigger the agent when the target branch matches `testgru-*` OR the title of the pull request matches `WIP*`.
+    The above configuration will NOT trigger the agent when the source branch matches `testgru-*` OR the title of the pull request matches `WIP*`.
 If not specified, the agent will be triggered by all pull request events specified in `on.pullRequest.include`.
 - `settings.workingDir`: The working directory of the agent.
 This is useful when you want to run the tests in a specific directory such as monorepo.
 If not specified, the agent will use the root directory of the repository.
 - `settings.mockIgnore`: The packages that should NOT be mocked.
 For example:
     ```yaml